mindhivenz/wallaby-meteor-config/README.md

 The dependencies required to do this are automatically brought in by this package.

-If you need your own `.babelrc` (for example, if using Babel CLI to transpile a package) then that will be passed to Wallaby instead.
+If you put your own `.babelrc` in the project root (for example, if using Babel CLI to transpile a package) then that will be used instead, and must provide all the babel setup needed to work with Meteor.